-Tonight, Feb.
-20, at 7 p.m., Montgomery Township Committee will hold a scheduled committee meeting in the municipal court.
-For more information, agendas and previous meeting minutes, visit the municipal website.
+Tonight, April 3, at 7 p.m.
+Montgomery Township Committee will hold a regular business meeting in the municipal building.

 Environmental historian to speak at final lecture presented by Delaware River Greenway Partnership and David Library of the American Revolution

 Environmental historian and journalist Bruce Stutz will be the featured lecturer on Earth Day, April 22, at the David Library of the American Revolution.